zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 <iframe src="https://giphy.com/embed/Yq2SKEsscV85lPRJdu" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>Somewhere on the way to production ML (<a href="https://giphy.com/gifs/Yq2SKEsscV85lPRJdu">via GIPHY</a>)</p>

-If the history of traditional software development is any indication, MLOps frameworks should be the much needed solution that ML practitioners and AI/ML teams need to manage the extensive and often difficult to navigate ecosystem of ML tools.
+If the history of traditional software development is any indication, MLOps frameworks should be the much-needed solution that ML practitioners and AI/ML teams need to manage the extensive and often-difficult-to-navigate ecosystem of ML tools.
 But not all libraries and tools labeled as MLOps frameworks are created equal.
 Some only focus on tool orchestration while others are limited in the range of tools they can integrate with and are not easily extensible.
 This